edulinq/py-canvas/README.md

 ### JSON Output

-Most commands that list results can output them as JSON to stdout using the `--json` option, ideal for programmatic use.
+Most commands that list results can output them as JSON to stdout using the `--json` option.

 ## CLI Tools